nfriend/website-3.0/README.md

 To bundle and run this website locally, run `bundle exec jekyll serve` at the root of this project.

+To include drafts and incremental compilation, use `bundle exec jekyll serve --incremental --drafts`.

 ## Testing

 To run tests, `cd` into the `_tests` directory, run `npm install`, and run `npm test`.